-The term 'Core Inflation' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Core Inflation' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Core Inflation refers to the change in the cost of goods and services without calculating the important categories of food and energy.
 The U.S. federal government believes this to be the most accurate means of figuring up true inflationary trends.
 They claim that both energy products and food components are priced too volatilely to be a part of the core inflation calculation and figure.
 This is because they constantly change so rapidly that they interfere with inflation readings.

 The reason for this is that they are subject to the whims of the traders on the various commodity market exchanges.
 The majority of core food products like beef, pork, wheat, orange juice, and more and energy products such as oil, natural gas, and gasoline trade each and every week day all throughout the day.